 If you are a lover of wine, then you have most certainly opened beautiful bottles with stoppers made from the bark of Portuguese cork oak trees.
 In fact, at least half of the world’s oak cork trees are grown in the Alentejo region, and impressively live up to 400 years.

 Cork oak trees, like many of the world’s most renowned grape vines, grow great in warm, dry Mediterranean climates.
 Although most cork that is harvested is used for sealing wine, due to its inherent resistance to liquid, it is also used for shoes, purses, flooring, yoga mats, and insulation.

-Livestock in the cork forest at Herdade do Passereiro.
+Livestock in the cork forest at Herdade do Passareiro.

 Cork bark mid-harvest at Herdade do Passareiro.

-Since cork trees can live for 200 to 300 years, their life span stretches over the generations of farmers who care for them.
-Andreia worries that because the tree’s life is so much greater than our own, we will not be able to understand how climate change might be affecting these trees until it’s too late.
-Although they are accustomed to receiving little water, they are still getting less now than they did 100 years ago.
+As cork oak trees can live up to 400 years, their life span stretches over multiple generations of families and farmers.
+Because of this, Andreia worries that we will not be able to understand how climate change is affecting these trees, until it is too late.
+Although cork oak thrive with less water than most trees, they are getting less with global warming than they did 100 years ago.
 Some farmers have adapted and implemented irrigation systems, but it is still certain that these trees are under more stress than they used to be.

-Want to do your part in preserving these incredible forests?
-It's an easy task: drink wine.
-Drink wine that is sealed with cork stoppers.
+Want to do your part in preserving these incredible forests: Drink wine with natural cork stoppers!